IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 # Banking Digitalization using Hybrid Cloud with z Systems

-The following documentation will inform you about available Banking APIs published on [IBM Bluemix] with logical business programs running on the [IBM z Systems Mainframe] through a simulated retail bank called MPLbank ([IBM Client Center Montpellier]) for the IBM Developer Journey Program.
+The following documentation will introduce the available Banking APIs published on [IBM Bluemix] with logical business programs running on the [IBM z Systems Mainframe] through a simulated retail bank called MPLbank ([IBM Client Center Montpellier]) for the IBM Developer Journey Program.

-Please read this full page the first time to understand objectives, available APIs and used infrastructure.
+Please read this full page the first time to understand objectives, available APIs and the infrastructure used.

 # MPLbank

 ## Architecture

-MPLbank is an IBM team located in the IBM Client Center in Montpellier (France) highlighting the IBM Strategy with the IBM z Systems Mainframe. we support many International customers running on Mainframe.
-This MPLbank Showcase is similar to retail bank and is mainly constituted of an Account Management System, a Payment Hub (not shown in the schema), a Customer Management System & a Machine Learning.
+MPLbank is an IBM team located in the IBM Client Center in Montpellier (France), highlighting the IBM Strategy with the IBM z Systems Mainframe.
+We support many International customers running on Mainframe.
+The MPLbank Showcase is similar to retail bank and is mainly constituted of an Account Management System, a Payment Hub (not shown in the schema), a Customer Management System & a Machine Learning.
 On top of these components, an API layer hosted in IBM Bluemix has been set up in order to deliver Banking APIs, reachable from many simulated banking channels.

 ![alt text](images/architecture_new.png "Architecture")

 In other words, this API Strategy highlights how an Hybrid Architecture IBM Bluemix/IBM Mainframe is possible with the [IBM Digital Transformation Model].
-Following this Model, the MPLbank team applied levels 0, 1 & 2.
-The level 3 is the purpose of the IBM Developer Journey Program matching with the speed increase of application development.
+Following this Model, the MPLbank team applied capabilities/business benefits levels 0 (Run), 1 (Maintain) & 2 (Exppose).
+The level 3 (Evolve) is the purpose of the IBM Developer Journey Program matching with the speed increase of application development.

 Deployed IBM Mainframe Technologies for the Developer Journey :
 * [IBM z Systems Mainframe] ([IBM z Systems Mainframe Redbook] & [IBM z Systems Mainframe developerWorks])